cristian-guerrero/legion-go-tricks/README.md

   - If you hold an LGO joystick input while booting or resuming from suspend, the input may get stuck in whatever direction you were pointing
   - workaround: don't press anything for a few seconds, let the device register itself
   - dev is investigating, this will probably be fixed in a later update to HHD
-- Dec 9th 2023 - Nobara desktop mode shortcut might break for users that update their Nobara installation.
-This should not apply to brand new, clean installations.
-This doc will be updated once the issue is fully resolved.
-  - this issue has been fixed on NobaraOS 39
-  - recent installations by users indicate that this bug has been resolved on Nobara 38
-  - Manual fix at the bottom of the page [here](#nobara-desktop-mode-switch-temporary-fix)
-- Bugs for Pipewire EQ sound improvements - Pipewire EQ sound improvements are an optional sound fix for the LGO, currently is buggy and not recommended
-  - This is most likely due to a Steam Deck OLED related update.

 # User-reported bugs (needs verification)